craftingcity/The-Known-World/Notes on the Multiverse/The Alaturmenian/Inner/Alaturmen/Tracking/Magical Items of Note.md

 	GME-XXX is a complicated system of mythril tanks, pressigen tubes, and lead casings that - when properly fueled by a mixture of water and oil within cycling through the tanks and [REDACTED] within the casings - produces a heat consistent with Alchemical Thermite for as long as GME-XXX remains fueled.

 	As a result of experiments conducted with GME-XXX, potential means of translating this heat into labor have been discovered, and are described in more detail alongside relavent diagrams and schematics in Experiment Log XXX-3 through -22.
-As of [REDACTED], experiments
 ```

 ###### Purple District & Actors